Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

   - Support for Transformer with Multi-Head Attention Layer has been added.
   - Memory Optimization Scheme has been improved.
     - Refactoring Memory Scheduler, Memory Pool, Tensor Pool for better Performance
-    - Consume only 1/3.9 Peak Memory of TFLite v2.9 for VGG Model with better Latency (1/1.49)
+    - Consume only 1/3.9 Peak Memory of TFLite v2.9 for VGG Model with better latency (1/1.49)
-  - Experimental Features (Turned off by Default)
+  - Experimental Features (turned off by default)
     - Support for Batch-wise Parallelization has been added.
     - Support for Learning Rate Scheduling has been added.
     - Support for Leaky Relu Layer has been added.
-    - Tensorflow-lite Exporter
+    - TensorFlow Lite Exporter.
     - Support for Gradient Clipping by Global Norm has been added.
     - Scheduled memory swapping to further minimize peak memory consumption, which reduces the peak down to 1/4 of the conventional nntrainer.
 - Neural Network Runtime